 What Is Nonemployee Compensation?

-Business owners have to report all wages they pay to workers during the tax year.
-Decades ago, this applied primarily to salaried and hourly employees who were on the payroll.
-Employers take Social Security and Medicare taxes out of each check those employees receive, and the employer must use a W-2 Form to report wages and taxes withheld.
-This helps determine whether the taxpayer will owe money or get a refund from the IRS.
+Business owners must report all wages they pay to employees during the tax year.
+Employers withhold income tax, Social Security tax and Medicare tax out of each check their employees receive.
+The employer then issues a W-2 Form to report their wages or salary and the taxes withheld.

 The new Form 1099-NEC is solely for reporting nonemployee compensation.